spcourse/python/en/files/index.md

 ### Problem 2: numbers versus text

 From now on it is easier to treat the data as a number, because only then we can calculate stuff with it.
-To ensure the data becomes numerical, we have to explicitly convert it.
+To ensure the data becomes numerical, an integer, we have to explicitly convert it.

     season = int(split_data[0][0:4])
     goals = int(split_data[2])